golang-standards/project-layout/README.md

 ### `/vendor`

-Application dependencies (managed manually or by your favorite dependency management tool).
+Application dependencies (managed manually or by your favorite dependency management tool like [`dep`](https://github.com/golang/dep)).

 Don't commit your application dependencies if you are building a library.